markosirec/gls-italy-sdk/README.md

 ### List parcels

-Here is an example on how to get a list of all parcels in the GLS system for the current day:
+Here is an example of how to get a list of parcels in the GLS system.
+These endpoints can sometimes return weird or incomplete results - seems to be a bug in the GLS system.
+Keep in mind your mileage may vary!

 ```
 $auth = new MarkoSirec\GlsItaly\SDK\Models\Auth();